Oraclebun/ci-datacentric-project3/Tests.md

 ![Responsive Screen Shot](https://github.com/Oraclebun/ci-datacentric-project3/blob/master/static/image/readme_image/Amiresponsive.jpg)
 2. It is also tested on [search.google/test/mobile-friendly](https://search.google.com/test/mobile-friendly) and the screenshot results:
 ![Responsive Screen Shot](https://github.com/Oraclebun/ci-datacentric-project3/blob/master/static/image/readme_image/Mobile_responsivess.jpg)
 3. Next the website is tested on my personal phone which is an Iphone 6.
-The website fits into the mobile screen and the layout if fine.
+The website fits into the mobile screen and the layout is fine.